Control Catalog Guide

 state: Active

-Step 4: Validate Against the Layer 2 Schema
+Step 4: Validate Against the Gemara Schema

 Validate the final catalog with CUE: